armory/docs/content/en/borealis/quick-start/borealis-canary-get-started.md

 To complete this quick start, you need the following:

 - Access to a Kubernetes cluster where you can install the Remote Network Agent (RNA) and Prometheus.
-This cluster also acts as the deployment target for the sample app.
+This cluster acts as the deployment target for the sample app.
-- Client ID and a client secret for the Remote Network Agent.
-Generate the credentials in the [**Client Credentials** page](https://console.cloud.armory.io/configuration/credentials).
-- Prometheus installed on your target deployment clusters.
-For information about how to install Prometheus, see the the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/installation/).
-Make sure that your Prometheus instance ues the default configuration where pod annotations get scraped.

 You can reuse the clusters from the previous quick starts if you want.
 Or stand up new ones.
+- Prometheus instance set up to monitor your Kubernetes clusters.
+Make sure your Prometheus instance meets the following requirements:
+  - It scrapes pod annotations.
+(This is the default behavior.)
+  - It is either accessible by the public internet or you have installed the Remote Network Agent on the cluster where it runs.

+   - For information about how to install Prometheus, see the the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/installation/).

 ## Add your metrics provider